-I have also been conducting research under the rubric of Gender, Feminism and (Anti-)Nuclear Politics in the Post-Cold War World.
-This on-going project takes as its starting point the Cold War feminist argument that the nuclear state is sustained in part through gendered identity claims and rhetoric – and that anti-nuclear struggle must therefore challenge and recreate gendered relationships and symbolic systems.
+3) Gender, Feminism and (Anti-)Nuclear Politics in the Post-Cold War World.
+This on-going, on-off research takes as its starting point the Cold War feminist argument that the nuclear state is sustained in part through gendered identity claims and rhetoric – and that anti-nuclear struggle must therefore challenge and recreate gendered relationships and symbolic systems.
 I aim to update this argument for the post-Cold War world, both theoretically and empirically.
 To this end, I seek to think through the implications for scholarship and activism opposed to nuclear weapons of recent anti-essentialist feminist arguments about multiple masculinities and femininities, shifting in their character and impact over time and space, produced through anti-nuclear politics rather than preceding it.
 And I am particularly interested in tracking shifting feminist influence on the embodied protest tactics, normative visions and identifications of anti-nuclear activists.
 In this connection, I have published articles critiquing British nuclear policy and reframing the relationship between women and anti-nuclear activism.
-More recently I have presented a couple of conceptual papers on feminism and (anti-)nuclear politics at academic workshops, and (drawing on the empirical research undertaken for the first project described above) I am completing a paper on gendered identities at Faslane peace camp.
+More recently I have presented a couple of conceptual papers on feminism and (anti-)nuclear politics at academic workshops, and (drawing on the empirical research undertaken for the first project described above) I have published on the gendered identities and 'everyday security practices' of anti-nuclear activists